sourcegraph/about/blogposts/2020/ex-googler-guide-dev-tools.md

 In your first month, don't try to change anything.
 Just listen and learn the ropes.

 As a new member of the team, you likely don't have the influence or authority to change *all* the tools your team uses.
 Moreover, you also lack knowledge—knowledge of how and why your new team behaves the way it does and why it uses its current set of tools.
-Simply copy-pasting whatever worked for Google is not necessarily going to work for your new team.
+Simply copy-pasting Google internal tools is not necessarily going to work for your new team.
 So learn what *is* working for your new team along with what isn't.

 ## Low-hanging fruit